 Electoral Registration Officers (EROs) are required to keep the register of eligible voters up to date.
 This is called the annual canvass and it takes place each year between July and November.
 The ERO’s contact every household to find out if the details on the electoral register are correct.
 The revised Register of Electors is then published on 1 December.

-The Annual Canvass this year has been reformed and is running in a slightly different way to previous years.
+The Annual Canvass was reformed in 2020 and is running in a slightly different way to previous years.
 Please read the notes below so you are aware of the changes and how they might affect your household.
 It is hoped the reformed canvass process will be simpler and clearer for citizens.

 As in previous years the annual canvass allows us to check:

 It is particularly important that anyone who has moved address recently looks out for the form and checks whether they are registered.

 You need to be included on the register if you are:

 Your household will be contacted in different ways:

 Please help us to save time and money by responding to this form as quickly as possible if you need to.
 Please do this online or by phone, if possible.
 Please only respond by post if you are unable to go online or telephone us.
 Please note even if you do not want to register to vote, you still need to respond to your canvass communication giving the details of everyone at your property that is eligible to register.